 Our Booth Lane campus is now home to the region’s only electrotechnical testing centre – giving students the chance to be assessed locally, and removing the need to travel further afield to Peterborough or Birmingham.

-Situated next to the Advanced Construction Engineering (ACE) Centre, the independent Test and Training Centre is set up and equipped to focus on the specific needs of local employers in the construction sector.
+Situated next to the Advanced Construction Engineering (ACE) Centre, the independent Test Centre is set up and equipped to focus on the specific needs of local employers in the construction sector.

-The development includes an Assessment Centre (Electrical) alongside existing training rooms, providing the specialist and independent facilities required for Electrical Apprentices to undertake their End Point Assessments for the new Apprenticeship Standards in Northamptonshire.
+The Electrical Assessment Centre, alongside existing training rooms on the campus, provides the specialist and independent facilities required for Electrical Apprentices to undertake their End Point Assessments for the new Apprenticeship Standards in Northamptonshire.

 It is designed for individuals who wish to practice either as an electrician or as a maintenance electrician and aims to provide evidence of a level of competence expected by the industry in the following key occupational areas: